Taka Michinoku: Consejo Mundial de Lucha Libre (1997)

-While competing in ECW and then in WWF, Michinoku also had a spell in CMLL in 1997, competing as a tecnico.
+While competing in ECW and then in WWF, Michinoku also had a run in CMLL in 1997, competing as a tecnico.
 In that period, two other Japanese wrestlers wrestled in Consejo Mundial de Lucha Libre, namely Ultimo Dragon and Yoshihiro Tajiri.
 Michinoku fought between the others The Headhunters and Val Venis, at the time using the mask of Steele.
 In the summer of 1997, both Taka Michinoku and Yoshihiro Tajiri moved to World Wrestling Federation.

 World Wrestling Federation (1997–2001)

 Light Heavyweight Champion (1997-1998)

-He made his World Wrestling Federation (WWF) debut on July 6, 1997, at the WWF pay-per-view Canadian Stampede losing to The Great Sasuke but getting a huge reaction from the crowd.
+He made his World Wrestling Federation (WWF) debut on July 6, 1997, at the WWF pay-per-view In Your House 16: Canadian Stampede losing to The Great Sasuke but getting a huge reaction from the crowd.
 He lost a rematch to Sasuke the following night on Raw.
 Taka was part of the Light Heavyweight division.
 He was entered in the WWF Light Heavyweight Title Tournament where the winner would become the first WWF Light Heavyweight Champion, he beat Devon Storm in the quarterfinal, Aguila in the semifinal.
 On December 7, 1997, Michinoku defeated Brian Christopher at D-Generation X: In Your House to become the first WWF Light Heavyweight Champion recognized by the WWF.
 Taka successfully defended the WWF Light Heavyweight Title at No Way Out of Texas: In Your House against Pantera, at WrestleMania XIV against Aguila and against multiple different opponents on Raw is War and Shotgun Saturday Night.
 After holding the title for more than 10 months, Michinoku lost the title to Christian at Judgment Day: In Your House on October 18.